 More Digitization in Learning

 The interaction among students and teachers has increased.
 This slow pace of change in academic institutions globally is likely to take over old lecture-based approaches to teaching, conventional institutional classrooms.
 Currently, various creative solutions are being implemented around the globe.
 This has led the innovators to find more tools and technology to be used for educational purposes.
-This will push the limits of teaching to another level.

 Digital Administration will become Mainstream

-The Covid-19 breakout has caused government administers to take action quicker than ever before.
+The Covid-19 breakout has caused government administrators to take action quicker than ever before.
 South Korea drove rapid testing of over 200,000 of its citizens and used smartphones to tag the movement of the infected — alerting the non-infected of those movements via real-time updates.
 All of these efforts, as well as transparency of biological impact, could have been improved if there were more smart cities in the world.

 As governments learn from the Covid-19 experience, it will shift investment in favour of smart cities as it would be critical to have them in order better manage the pandemic event.
 Today also, many key players benefiting from this shift in gears would be smart governments, focused companies such as Cisco, Microsoft and Siemens as well as digital city startups across Europe and the US.

 For companies looking to add the human touch digitally to their workplace, the choices are limited today — with Humu, a startup by ex-google HR chief Laszlo Bock.
-A handful of other tech companies, such as Github and Automattic, which run predominately on a remote collaboration model can also choose to productize their insights and capabilities in order to help other companies cope.
-This will create many opportunities to develop such platforms that connect people from remote places and let them work remotely more effectively.
+A handful of other tech companies, such as Github and Automattic, which run predominately on a remote collaboration model can also choose to productize their insights and capabilities to help other companies cope.
+This will create many opportunities to develop such platforms that connect people from remote places and let them work remotely with more efficiency.

 Today neither the Apple Watch nor the Fitbit measure body temperature.
 However, there is a bigger opportunity, outside of wearables will be the in-home diagnostics market.
 There will be a bigger shift towards virtual doctor appointments as a result of this.